 If you have done any business studies or marketing at school, you may recall that the more an ad runs on media platforms, the more it will be remembered and believed upon.
-If you haven’t heard of this before, think about this; why do you think they have catchy on big brand ads?
-It’s so we can remember them and sing along with them.
-They are catchy, so we remember them and they become trustworthy.
+If you haven’t heard of this before, think about this; why do you think big brands use catchy sing-a-long ads or eye-catchy packaging and branding?
+It’s so we can either sing along with them or remember them really well.
+By being more catchy, we remember them and they become trustworthy.
 Well, the same is the case with positive affirmations.

 To put it simply, this world sometimes, can be full of negative connotations.
 I mean, when you read or watch the news, is there anything positive on there?
 No. So it can be difficult to be positive in this world.
 Now, what about if you filled your house, or your workspace with positive affirmations, wouldn’t you start to feel a little on the brighter side?
 This is one of the best ways to teach your brain how to be positive!